staysgt/ThreeTriosGame/docs/README.md

 - The two players are placed in an enum since their values never change.

 ## View Explanation
+- In our src we have created a cs3500 package that takes in classes and creates a view package.
 - The view incorporates just a text view which renders the grid and lets the user pick whos turn it is in the game.
 This will change later on.